Evo-MInt/MicGen-lab-website/team/index.md

 **Royal Society** Congratulations to [Jenni Lord](https://www.lstmed.ac.uk/about/people/dr-jennifer-lord) who successfully competed for a Royal Society Research Grant, where Laura, Eva and [Tom Edwards](https://www.lstmed.ac.uk/about/people/dr-thomas-edwards) will join her looking for viromes in local mosquitoes, great job Jenni!

+**BactiVac** We are very excited to have received a pump-prime grant from the BactiVac network on our work on a protein-based _Klebsiella_ vaccine in collaboration with [Nick Feasey](https://www.lstmed.ac.uk/about/people/professor-nicholas-feasey) and [Joe Campo](https://antigendiscovery.com/).

 {:.center}